Oxford is an international university, and aims to support prospective applicants all over the world, both through events and online interaction.

 Rest of the world

 The University of Oxford is home to more than 2,000 full-degree undergraduates from outside the UK.
 Oxford is one of the most international universities in the world.
-Today, one third of its students, including 17% of undergraduates, are international citizens, and come from 138 countries.
+Today, one third of its students, including 17% of undergraduates, are international citizens, and come from over 150 countries.
 To find out how we work with schools and students in your area please visit our dedicated website.

 We recognise the key role that counsellors and teachers play in students' decision-making processes, and so as well as offering events during our tours, every February we offer an International Guidance Counsellors' Conference.